Awk34/cavfitness/README.md

 # Cav Fitness Scraper

-This script scrapes the weekly mission from https://thecavfitness.com/middletown/ so I don't have to look it up every week manually.
+This script scrapes the weekly mission from https://thecavfitness.com/middletown/ so that I don't have to look it up every week manually.

 ## Testing locally